 Things at Joe’s company are going well.
 Business is booming, market share is expanding, and new hires are being added to the IT team.
 However, this growth is also creating some worries around password management and securing privileged accounts.
 There are compliance concerns, and fears of what a data hack or breach would do to the company’s reputation.

 And so, the IT team does some brainstorming and research, and discovers that Devolutions Password Server is the ideal on-premises solution for controlling access to privileged accounts and managing remote sessions.
-What’s more, they like the fact that DPS is supported by the same experts behind RDM Enterprise and Wayk Now Enterprise.
+What’s more, they like the fact that DPS is supported by the same experts behind RDM Enterprise.
 They know they will get quality, responsive help whenever they need it.